CyberSecSkillZ/helpful_scripts/README.md

     4) The script loops through each profile in the PROFILES array and calls the fetch_images_from_eks function.
     5) A message is printed indicating that all images have been saved to the specified output file.

-fetch_nonPatched_images.sh : Crawls all AWS accounts and fetches images that have not been updated in the past three months.
+fetch_nonPatched_images.sh : Crawls production account  and fetches images that have not been updated in the past three months.
 - Explanation of the SHELL Script:

     1) The script generates a date string in the format YYYYMM for the output filenames.